KQM-git/TCL/docs/evidence/equipment/weapons.md

 [Graph 1](https://www.desmos.com/calculator/9bjjvxkq7q)
 [Graph 2](https://www.desmos.com/calculator/ireq7whftb)

-**Significance:** This mathematically shows why units with low skill cooldowns are not great pairings with sacrificial weapons, and also show which units are ideal for these types of weapons.
+**Significance:** This mathematically shows why units with low Skill cooldowns are not great pairings with sacrificial weapons, and also show which units are ideal for these types of weapons.

 ### Sacrificial Weapons do not proc on Shielded Enemies